Dow notches record point surge in dramatic rebound

 Concerns about the economic growth outlook, the U.S.-China trade dispute and rising interest rates have dogged stocks since the end of summer, and the major indexes are still down more than 10 percent this month alone, with three more trading days left in the year.

 Traders and investors said technical market factors also contributed to the rally.
-By some technical measures, the S&P was its most oversold in years following Monday's Christmas Eve sell off.
+By some technical measures, the S&P was its most oversold in years following Monday's sell off.

 U.S. 2018 holiday sales rose 5.1 percent from a year ago to over $850 billion, the strongest gain in six years, according to a Mastercard report.
 The S&P 500 retailing index <.SPXRT> jumped 7.4 percent, while shares of online retailer Amazon, which touted a "record-breaking" season, climbed 9.4 percent.